Largest integral simplices with one interior integral point: Solution of Hensley's conjecture and related results: Bounds on barycentric coordinates

 \begin{proof} The proof is organized as follows.
 We start by proving an auxiliary claim.
 Then we prove (b) and subsequently deduce (a) as a consequence of (b).
-Finally, we observe that the proof of (b) can be slightly modified to give a proof of (c).
-First, we prove the following claim. \begin{claim} If $b < n$ and $\alpha_i < 0$ for all $i \in \{b+1, \ldots, n\}$, then every optimal solution $x^{\ast}$ of $\IK^n(x_1^{\alpha_1} \cdots x_n^{\alpha_n})$ has the property
+Next, we observe that the proof of (b) can be slightly modified to give a proof of (c).
+Finally, we prove (d) by showing that under the additional assumptions, the arguments used in the proof of (b) allow an explicit description of the optimal solution.